Governors Bush Walk

 Time: From the village: 1st swingbridge: 1 hr 30 min return, 2nd swingbridge: 2 hr return, Hooker Lake: 4 hr return

 Begin at the Visitor Centre or White Horse Hill camping areas.
 Starting from the camping area reduces the times by 45 minutes.
 One of the most popular walks in the park, it leads up the Hooker Valley towards Aoraki/Mount Cook.
 The track passes close to the Alpine Memorial, which is a great viewpoint.
-Continue on to Hooker River and cross twice on swingbridges before reaching Stocking Stream Shelter.
-Continue beside the river to its source to reach the Hooker Glacier terminal lake.
+Continue on to the Hooker River and cross twice on swingbridges before reaching Stocking Stream Shelter.
+From Stocking Stream Shelter head up valley crossing a third swingbridge that leads to the East Hooker and the source of the Hooker River.
+The track ends at the glacier lake, where there are amazing views of Aoraki/Mount Cook, Hooker Glacier and the Southern Alps/Ka Tiritiri o te moana.